Krishna Leela (2025 film)

 Krishna Leela is a 2025 Indian Telugu-language supernatural film co-written and directed by Devan, who also plays the lead role alongside Dhanya Balakrishna.

 The film was released on 7 November 2025.

+Plot

+Vihari, a yoga expert, returns to India, where he meets Brundha and begins to uncover a connection between them that dates back to a previous life.
+As they investigate their shared past, they become entangled in a centuries-old curse that continues to affect their lives.
+Their relationship develops against the backdrop of reincarnation, fate and their attempts to overcome the forces that have kept them apart.